CrazyMadHacker/DataControl/README.md

 2) Remove unensscary apps and edit permissions on apps being used
 3) Cancel Loyalty programs, they are known to sell your data.
 5) Clean up, delete or change to a high security email provider
-6) Optimizer smart device privacy settings
+6) Optimize smart device privacy settings
 7) Opt out of marketing assosciations<br>
    [The Data & Marketing Association](https://dmachoice.org/)<br>
 [The Network Advertising Initiative](https://thenai.org/opt-out/)<br>